Ycaro02/libasm/rsc/instructions.md

 ### $${\color{red}JMP}$$
 - Operand(s) Supported: Destination
 - Description: The JMP (Jump) instruction transfers program control to a specified destination.
 It does not conditionally execute based on any flags or conditions; rather, it unconditionally transfers the execution flow to the specified destination address.

 ---
+## $${\color{orange}Syscall \space Classic \space Call}$$
+---
+### $${\color{red}SYSCALL}$$
+- Operand(s) Supported: None
+- Description: The SYSCALL instruction is used in 64-bit mode to make a system call to the kernel.
+It transfers control to the operating system to request services such as I/O operations, process management, and more.

+### $${\color{red}CALL}$$
+- Operand(s) Supported: Target address
+- Description: The CALL instruction is used to call a subroutine or procedure.
+It pushes the return address onto the stack and then jumps to the specified target address.
+Upon completion of the subroutine, the RET instruction is typically used to return control to the calling routine.
+---

 ---